How To Tell The Difference Between Good & Bad Coffee Beans?

 Arabica

-Often flavoured with berries, Arabica coffee has a smooth, mellow taste.
+Often flavoured with berries, premium Arabica coffee such as Vittoria 100% Arabica coffee beans, have a smooth, mellow taste.
 As the coffee plant requires more care and attention, these are sold for a greater price than Robusta beans.

 Robusta